The longest edge in discrete and continuous long-range percolation: Behavior of the longest edge

-\begin{remark} In the discrete model (both for the directed and undirected versions) a Weibull convergence fails, due to the edge lengths being discrete random variables.
-Indeed, if one defines $c_n^{-1} (e_n^* - M)$ as in the statement of Theorem \ref{th:MaxEdgeLRPc} \eqref{cthw} then one can see that
+\begin{remark}\it In the discrete model (both for the directed and undirected versions) a Weibull convergence fails, due to the fact that the edge lengths are discrete random variables.
+Indeed, if one defines $c_n^{-1} (e_n^* - M)$ as in the statement of Theorem \ref{thcnew} \eqref{cthw} then one can see that

-almost surely, as $n\to \infty$, which is another interesting difference between the discrete and continuous model. \end{remark}
+almost surely, as $n\to \infty$, which is an interesting difference between the discrete and continuous model. \end{remark}

 Here are further brief comments about Corollary \ref{th:MaxEdgeLRPd1}.
-We can ensure that, at least, under the regime in which the probability of an edge being present has a polynomial decay the maximum of the normalized edge lengths behaves almost like a Fr\'echet distribution with parameter $\alpha-d$, whereas it behaves almost like a Gumbel distribution in the case of exponential decay.
-Furthermore, we would like to mention that even though the functions $g$ in \text{(G1)} and \text{(G2)} have comparable asymptotic behavior as $\|x\| \to \infty$, there is a subtle difference in terms of the choices of the normalizing sequences, see also Remark \ref{rk:NormingConstantsGumbel1}.
+We can at least ensure that, in arbitrary dimension, under the regime in which the probability of an edge being present has a polynomial decay the maximum of the normalized edge lengths behaves almost like a Fr\'echet distribution with parameter $\alpha-d$, whereas it behaves almost like a Gumbel distribution in the case of exponential decay and so on.